ejkington/rimbo-beer-brewery/README.md

 * This page is for the admin to manage the bookings made by user and to create and manage events
-* Can be used to approve and disapprov bookings
+* Can be used to approve and disapprov bookings and send out emails to guests approved
 * Can be used to see how many users that have regristred too the site

 ## Technologies Used